kraianyn/distress/app/Ideas.md

 Use regular buttons instead of FABs if the page is dedicated to the action.
 Replace the button to add a new entity when adding a course with a tile.

-Make dates on course pages clickable to show all courses scheduled for the date.

 Make location links interactive: copying, following.

 Hide impossible course component options (locations and instructors with a